NPE Runn Review

 NPE Runn – What Is It?

-A running treadmill sensor converts a treadmill’s belt movements into speed/pace and cadence, then blasts them out as both ANT+ and BLE signals along with the incline/grade.
+A running treadmill sensor converts the belt movements of a treadmill into speed/pace, and cadence, then broadcasts them as both ANT+ and BLE signals, along with the incline/grade.

 At its most superficial level, this means that your Garmin and/or Zwift Run can display and record those signals from even the oldest treadmills.